 I have had quite the busy week.
 I am starting to realize that my life will always be busy and I should just embrace it!
 So I love when I can throw something into the crockpot before I take my boy to school.
 It literally took me two minutes.
 I couldn’t believe how incredibly easy this was.
 But the result was fantastic!!
 It tasted like my favorite dish that I order from a Mexican restaurant that we love.
 It had such an amazing favor and the beef was perfectly tender and just melted in my mouth.
 And it was smothered in sauce and cheesy goodness.
 I have had this on my list of things to make for a long time now.
 It became an instant family favorite and I can’t wait to make it again!

 Review: I had read some reviews that there wasn’t enough flavor in the sauce.
 They suggested to reserve half of the enchilada sauce for the end.
 I added an extra bouillon cube to the crockpot and everything turned out fantastic.
 The flavor was awesome, but if you would like to reserve half of the sauce you can if you would like and pour on burritos at the end!
 This really is excellent!
 It will be made again and again at our house!

-2 pounds stew meat or other beef cubed
+- 2 pounds stew meat or other beef cubed

-1 large (19 oz) can mild red enchilada sauce
+- 1 large 19 oz can mild red enchilada sauce

-2 beef bouillon cubes (I used 3)
+- 2 cubes beef bouillon I used 3

-1 can refried beans (optional)
+- 1 can refried beans optional

-5-7 burrito sized tortillas
+- 5-7 burrito sized tortillas

-2 cups shredded cheddar cheese
+- 2 cups shredded cheddar cheese

-1. Put the stew meat into the crockpot.
+- Put the stew meat into the crockpot.
 Put beef bouillon cubes on top and pour the enchilada sauce over the meat and cubes.
 Cook on low 6-8 hours or high 3-4.
 Cook until meat is very tender.

-3. Pour remaining sauce from the crockpot on the top and sprinkle heavily with cheese.
+- Pour remaining sauce from the crockpot on the top and sprinkle heavily with cheese.

-4. Broil in the oven until cheese is melted and bubbly for about 5 minutes.
+- Broil in the oven until cheese is melted and bubbly for about 5 minutes.
 Enjoy!